 Besides your driving record, one of the biggest factors in how much you pay for car insurance is the company you choose.
 Since no insurer weighs each factor the same, you could end up with drastically different rates across various companies.

 This is why shopping around is one of the best and easiest ways to save on your car insurance.
 When you compare car insurance quotes, you'll find the lowest price for the coverage you want.

 Rates for 18-24 Year Olds

 You can see that rates differ drastically by company.
-SF offers the best deal for those aged 18 to 24, while AAA charges a whopping $194 a month.
+State Farm offers the best deal for those aged 18 to 24, while AAA charges a whopping $194 a month.
 That's over a $50 price difference just for using a different company.

 Still, no matter what company you end up with, you'll have to pay more than the average Vegas driver if you're in this age group.